RITFIRSTRobotics/2018-FMS/src/ritfirst/fms/api/README.md

 # FMSAPI
 API for the Field Management System for Imagine RIT 2018

-To deploy via Docker, run the following, starting from this directory:
+To deploy via Docker, run the following, starting from the root directory:

 ```
 # build Docker container